A doctor explaining how the procedure for spine surgery is conducted in New Jersey.

 • Brain tumors

 In most cases, the first approach to spine problems is conservative care, such as physical therapy, activity changes, and interventional pain management procedures if needed.
-If those approaches don’t produce lasting relief, however, spine surgery could be your best option.
+If those approaches don’t produce lasting relief, however, surgery could be your best option.

 Genesis Orthopaedic and Spine offers a wide range of spine surgeries to relieve chronic pain and movement issues, including: Discectomy and fusion

-In discectomy and fusion, your surgeon removes a damaged disc between two neck or back vertebrae.
+In a discectomy and fusion, your surgeon removes a damaged disc between two neck or back vertebrae.
 They then fuse the two vertebrae together.

 Interbody fusion